-- 5.1117.
-The Executive Director Chief may determine, with the approval of the Superintendent or designee, that a supplemental further investigation must be completed prior to the Professional Standards Committee (PSC) meeting.
-If a further supplemental investigation is conducted, the employee shall be provided with a copy of the supplemental investigation report and materials no later than seven (7) calendar days prior to the scheduled PSC meeting. in the same manner as the initial investigation report. - 5.1218.
-Reassignment to an alternate location may occur, if appropriate under the particular circumstances of the case, at the discretion of the Superintendent or designee (Chief of Staff or Chief Human Resources & Equity Officer).
-The alternate assignment shall not exceed one hundred and twenty (120) school days six (6) calendar months, excluding only those days between the last day of attendance for a school year and the first day of student attendance for the following school year, unless the Superintendent approves an extension.
+- 5.11 The Chief may determine, with the approval of the Superintendent or designee, that further investigation must be completed prior to the Professional Standards Committee (PSC) meeting.
+If a further investigation is conducted, the employee shall be provided with a copy of the supplemental investigation report and materials no later than seven (7) calendar days prior to the scheduled PSC meeting. - 5.12 Reassignment to an alternate location may occur, if appropriate under the particular circumstances of the case, at the discretion of the Superintendent or designee (Chief of Staff or Chief Human Resources & Equity Officer).
+The alternate assignment shall not exceed six (6) calendar months, excluding only those days between the last day of attendance for a school year and the first day of student attendance for the following school year, unless the Superintendent approves an extension.
 If an extension is granted, the employee shall be notified of the reason(s) for the extension.
 When the provisions of §1012.796(5) are applicable, said provisions shall govern. - 5.13 Subject matter experts, regardless of whether they are direct district employees or independent consultants, may be consulted and utilized by the SIU to more efficiently and effectively conduct information collection, analysis, and interviews to complete comprehensive investigations in a timely fashion.
 Any pertinent information/documents utilized by SIU will be included in the investigative report to the employee as noted in subsection 5.8.